History of Greenwood Furnace State Park

 During the Great Depression of the 1930s, the young men from Civilian Conservation Corps camp S-59-PA constructed facilities and made improvements in the park and surrounding state forest.

-In 1936, Furnace Stack #2 was restored as a monument to the heritage of our state forest lands coming from old industrial concerns.
+During 1936, Furnace Stack #2 was restored as a monument to the heritage of our state forest lands coming from old industrial concerns.
 Six original buildings and the cemetery remain, including the mansion, church, and blacksmith and wagon shop.

-In 1976, archeological work began to uncover the hidden remains of the community.
+During 1976, archeological work began to uncover the hidden remains of the community.
 In 1989, the National Park Service established the Greenwood Furnace Historic District.

-In 1995, Greenwood Furnace was designated a Historic Landmark by ASM International (formerly the American Society for Metals), the 95th site in the world to be so honored.
+During 1995, Greenwood Furnace was designated a Historic Landmark by ASM International (formerly the American Society for Metals), the 95th site in the world to be so honored.
 This distinction recognizes the superior quality of Greenwood Iron that was used in the westward expansion of America’s railroads.

 Help preserve the remnants of this historic site by not climbing or walking on exposed foundations.
 These are fragile and can easily be destroyed forever.
 Leave any artifacts where found and report their location to any park employee.
 With your help, this 19th century community will remain for future generations to enjoy.